Amazon is poorly vetting Alexa’s user-submitted answers

 Questions sourced from Alexa Answers are appended with an “According to an Amazon customer” disclaimer.
 That’s true no matter which Alexa-enabled device answers the question, whether an Echo smart speaker or display; a Fire Tablet; an Android tablet preloaded with Alexa Smart Screen; or the Alexa app for Android, iOS, and Windows.

-Consider the question: “Why are cows bad for the environment“?
+Consider the question: “Why are cows bad for the environment?”
 There are a few things happening here, so let’s unpack them individually.
 During our testing, the Alexa app for Android and iOS in Canada initially relayed Alexa Answers content without the disclaimer.
 It was fixed roughly a week after we brought the bug to Amazon’s attention, but we’ll have to take the company at its word that the disclaimer works in every supported region and language.
 Your mileage may vary.

 Next, notice that Alexa is providing two different answers.
 That’s because this particular question has two submissions on Alexa Answers.
 Amazon tells us that for questions with two or more contributor-submitted answers, Alexa might rotate among them until a clear winner emerges.
 Sometimes getting a different answer is as simple as asking Alexa again — or on mobile, restarting the app and then asking again.